eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 interact with it: so-called ‘ignored partitions’ can be used to instruct Eclipse Cyclone DDS to completely ignore certain DCPS topic and partition combinations, which will prevent data for these topic/partition combinations from being forwarded to and from the network.

-.. _`Combining multiple participants`:

-*******************************
-Combining Multiple Participants
-*******************************

-If a single process creates multiple participants, these are faithfully mirrored in DDSI participants and so a single process can appear as if it is a large system with many participants.
-The ``Internal/SquashParticipants`` option can be used to simulate the existence of only one participant, which owns all endpoints on that node.
-This reduces the background messages because far fewer liveliness assertions need to be sent, but there are some downsides.

-Firstly, the liveliness monitoring features that are related to domain participants will be affected if multiple DCPS domain participants are combined into a single DDSI domain participant.
-For the ‘automatic’ liveliness setting, this is not an issue.

-Secondly, this option makes it impossible for tooling to show the actual system topology.

-Thirdly, the QoS of this sole participant is simply that of the first participant created in the process.
-In particular, no matter what other participants specify as their ‘user data’, it will not be visible on remote nodes.

-There is an alternative that sits between squashing participants and normal operation, and that is setting ``Internal/BuiltinEndpointSet`` to ``minimal``.
-In the default setting, each DDSI participant handled has its own writers for built-in topics and publishes discovery data on its own entities, but when set to ‘minimal’, only the first participant has these writers and publishes data on all entities.
-This is not fully compatible with other implementations as it means endpoint discovery data can be received for a participant that has not yet been discovered.

 .. _`Data path configuration`: